jmspring/acsbc_storage/dcos/dcos-rethink-demo.md

 - Deploy an DCOS cluster using `acs-engine`
 - Make use of Marathon Attributes to specify the agent that RethinkDB will run on
+- Initialize the managed disks (format and mount)
 - Deploy RethinkDB to the specific agent
 - Interact with RethinkDB
 - Kill the agent and wait and see RethinkDB get redeployed to the same agent